ElenaShekhova/Useful-links/README.md

 3. Basic R Guide for NSC Statistics.
 [Click here](https://bookdown.org/dli/rguide/)
 4. R Graphics Cookbook.
 Basically everything you need to know about graphics in R. [Click here](https://r-graphics.org/)
 5. Data wrangling, exploration, and analysis with R. A truly inspirational book/site.
 [Click here](https://stat545.com/)
 6. R for Data Science.
-This books teaches how to use a famouse set of R packages called tidyverse.
+Teaches how to use a famouse set of R packages called tidyverse.
 [Click here](https://r4ds.had.co.nz/index.html)
 7. Data Wrangling with R. Nicely describes how to use dplyr and tidyr packages.
 [Click here](https://cengel.github.io/R-data-wrangling/)

 # **Satatistics**